 I grew up in Pendleton, New York on the banks of the Erie Canal.
-Tucked far off the road, our house stood at the end of a long and winding driveway that was made for roller skating and racing my yellow banana seat bicycle down the hill and around the bend.
-My days were spent skipping stones with my sister and our neighborhood friends, and my evenings were spent alone in the quiet of my room, which overlooked the water.
+Tucked far off the road, our house stood at the end of a long, winding driveway made for roller skating and racing my yellow banana seat bicycle down the hill and around the loop.
+My days were spent skipping stones with neighborhood friends.
+Many evenings were spent reading in the quiet of my room, which overlooked the water.

 This is where I became a reader.